 But, when there is not a clear choice, what factors should marketers consider?

-First, it helps to think of homegrown versus off-the-shelf platforms and capabilities as less of a trade-off between internal resource costs and software licensing costs and more as a spectrum of customisation.
+First, it helps to think of homegrown versus off-the-shelf platforms and capabilities as less of a trade-off between internal resource costs and software licensing costs and more as a spectrum of customization.
 Ask yourself the following questions:

-If the function can be performed by customising an existing technology, buying that technology will likely be easier and the most cost effective in the long run.
-Hiring specialists to customise the product, either as full-time employees or as a professional service will also be necessary.
+If the function can be performed by customizing an existing technology, buying that technology will likely be easier and the most cost effective in the long run.
+Hiring specialists to customize the product, either as full-time employees or as a professional service will also be necessary.
 If the function cannot be performed adequately by an existing platform, building should be considered.
 However, there are more topics to consider before choosing to build.

-If that previous line of thinking led to “build”, then there is another important factor to consider: will this new capability or platform form a key part of your organisation’s competitive advantage?
+If that previous line of thinking led to “build”, then there is another important factor to consider: will this new capability or platform form a key part of your organization’s competitive advantage?
 For example, if you are a direct-to-consumer retailer, an ecommerce engine may be your bread and butter, but your competitive advantage is the product you sell and/or the customer service you provide.
 For an online travel agency (OTA), however, the booking engine is the competitive advantage, and thus, should be a custom-built solution.
 Additionally, if you are also thinking about selling or spinning off this new technology as a revenue driver, it makes sense to build.